Tootsie Roll Shot | 12 Shots of Christmas

 • If you are going to layer this shot, either use a cocktail spoon or regular iced tea spoon – for the thin, tall shot glass, I have to use the iced tea spoon because the cocktail spoon is too wide to fit in the glass.

-• Always place the spoon bowl side up in the glass, against the side.
+• Always place the spoon upside down with bowl side facing up in the glass, and against the side.

 • Using a pourer controls the pour, which is critical to layering any shot.
 But if you do use a pourer, just know that you will have to eyeball the quantities because in that case, they’re coming straight out of the bottle, unmeasured.